-Developed by Reconciliation Australia as a resource for workplaces, schools and individual Australians the Share Our Pride website is an introduction to Aboriginal and Torres Strait Islander people and their culture, and to building respectful relationships.
+Developed by Reconciliation Australia as a resource for workplaces, schools and individual Australians the Share Our Pride website is an introduction to Aboriginal and Torres Strait Islander people and their culture.
 Visit the website.

-The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) is the world’s premier institution for information and research about the cultures and lifestyles of Aboriginal and Torres Strait Islander peoples, past and present.
-The Institute undertakes and encourages scholarly, ethical community-based research, holds a priceless collection of films, photographs, video and audio recordings and the world’s largest collections of printed and other resource materials for Indigenous Studies, and has its own publishing house.
+The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) is the world’s premier institution for information and research about the cultures of Aboriginal and Torres Strait Islander peoples, past and present.
+The Institute undertakes and encourages scholarly, ethical community-based research, holds a priceless collection of films, photographs, video and audio recordings and the world’s largest collections of printed and other resource materials for Indigenous Studies.
 Visit the website.

 Visit the Australian Government website to read a transcript or view a video of the apology.

-The first National Sorry Day was held on 26 May 1998 – one year after the tabling of the report Bringing them Home, May 1997.
+The first National Sorry Day was held on 26 May 1998 – one year after the tabling of the Bringing them Home report May 1997.
 The report was the result of an inquiry by the Human Rights and Equal Opportunity Commission into the removal of Aboriginal and Torres Strait Islander children from their families.
 Visit the Australian Government website to find out more.